 Associate is an entity in which the Bank has significant influence and that is neither a subsidiary nor a joint venture.
 In accordance with the equity method, the investments in an associate are recognized initially at cost and then their carrying amount is increased or decreased due to the recognition of the Bank's share in the profit or loss of the associate after the acquisition date.
-The Bank's share in the profit or loss of the Bank.
+The Bank's share in the profit or loss of the associate is recognized in profit or loss of the Bank.